-Despite the region’s beauty, Burgundy remains off-the-beaten path for many tourists, even during summer months.
-The long sunny days makes this a beautiful time to tour the area.
-Harvest season, August-October, is a wonderful time to come with beautiful fall colors.
+When to go: Despite the region’s beauty, Burgundy remains off-the-beaten-path for many tourists, even during summer months.
+The long sunny days make this a beautiful time to tour the area.
+Harvest season, from August to October, is a wonderful time to come with beautiful fall colors.

 By train: Dijon is a 1 1/2-hour ride from Paris by high-speed TGV train.